ekirving/refpanel/README.md

 ## Running the pipeline

-To execute the entire pipeline, end-to-end, run:
+To execute the full pipeline, end-to-end, run:
 ```bash
 ./run_pipeline.sh &
 ```